Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Setup and main results

 \end{proposition}

-In Theorem \ref{thm:limit_soln} we have obtained that every limit solution $X$ is essentially bounded on $[\tau,T]\times\mcO$ for all $\tau > 0$.
+In Theorem \ref{thmlimitsoln} we have obtained that every limit solution $X$ is essentially bounded on $[\tau,T]\times\mcO$ for all $\tau> 0$.
 By uniqueness of limit solutions this implies that $X$ is a rough weak solution on $[\tau,T]$.
 Thus $Y=e^{\mu}X$ is a generalized weak solution.

-\begin{theorem} Let $X_0 \in L^1(\mcO)$ and let $X$ be the corresponding limit solution to \eqref{eqn:rough_PDE}.
-Then $X$ is the unique generalized weak solution to \eqref{eqn:rough_PDE_transformed}. \end{theorem}
+\begin{theorem} Let $X_0 \in L^1(\mcO)$, and let $X$ be the corresponding limit solution to \eqref{eqnroughPDE}.
+Then $X$ is the unique generalized weak solution to \eqref{eqnroughPDEtransformed}. \end{theorem}

-\subsection{Stochastic Porous Medium Equation and RDS}
+\subsection{Stochastic porous medium equation and RDS}

 So far we did not require the driving signal to be given by a stochastic process.
-We aim to study the qualitative behaviour, in particular the long-time behaviour of solutions to PME driven by rough noise.
-If the rough signal is given by a stationary random process this additional structure can be used to significantly simplify this task.
+We aim to study the long-time behavior of solutions to PME driven by rough noise.
+If the rough signal is given by a process with (strictly) stationary increments this additional structure can be used to significantly simplify this task.
 This approach is nicely captured by the theory of RDS.

-For signals given by the paths of a continuous semimartingale stochastic calculus may be used to give a meaning to the integral over the rough signal occurring in \eqref{eqn:rough_PDE}.
-This allows to further justify the notion of a rough weak solution which was based on a Wong-Zakai approximation of the noise (Definition \ref{def:rough_weak_soln}).
+For signals given by the paths of a continuous semimartingale stochastic calculus may be used to give meaning to the integral over the rough signal occurring in~\eqref{eqnroughPDE}.
+This allows to further justify the notion of a rough weak solution which was based on a Wong--Zakai approximation of the noise (Definition \ref {defroughweaksoln}).

-\begin{theorem} Let $z: [0,T] \times \O \to \R^N$ be a continuous semimartingale on a normal filtered probability space $(\O,\mcF,\mcF_t,\P)$, $X_0 \in L^0(\O,\mcF_0;L^1(\mcO))$ and $X(\o)$ be the corresponding (pathwise) limit solution to \eqref{eqn:rough_PDE}.
+\begin{theorem} Let $z\dvtx[0,T] \times\O\to\R^N$ be a continuous semimartingale on a normal filtered probability space $(\O,\mcF,\mcF_t,\P)$, $X_0 \in L^0(\O ,\mcF_0;L^1(\mcO))$ and $X(\omega)$ be the corresponding (pathwise) limit solution to \eqref{eqnroughPDE}.
 Then